C. R. Pattabhiraman: Sports

 Pattabhiraman was an excellent sportsman and a patron of sporting championships.
 He established the Mylapore Recreation Club and along with P. Subbarayan, founded the Madras Cricket Association.

 Death

 Pattabhiraman died in his sleep on 19 June 2001 at the age of 94.

 Family

 Pattabhiraman's father, Sir C. P. Ramaswami Iyer was one of India's front ranking statesman and at the time of his birth, the lawyer with the highest income in India.
-On 26 January 1925, Pattabhiraman married Saraswathi, the daughter of Captain Dr. P. Krishnaswami, Principal of Stanley College, Madras and niece of Pennathur Subramania Iyer, founder of P. S. High School.
-The couple had four daughters - Shakunthala (1927-2000), Seetha (1933-1958), Lakshmi and Padmini.
+On 26 January 1925, Pattabhiraman married Saraswathi, the daughter of Captain Dr. P. Krishnaswami, Principal of Stanley College, and Kanthammal Calamur, niece of both Pennathur Subramania Iyer, founder of P. S. High School, and Calamur Mahadevan.
+Saraswathi's sister would marry Pattabhiraman's brother C. R. Sundaram Iyer.
+Pattabhiraman and Saraswathi had four daughters - Shakunthala (1927-2000), mother of Nanditha Krishna; Seetha (1933-1958); Lakshmi and Padmini.
+Lakshmi would go on to marry Calamur Mahadevan's son Calamur Subrahmanyam, whose mother, Satyavathy Rao, was niece to V. N. Viswanatha Rao and Lakshmi Calamur Viravalli Kumaraswami Sastri.